nahratzah/ilias_async/documentation/promise.md

 	};

-You can assign a value by calling the '''promise<T>::set()''' method, which performs in-place construction of the assigned value, using the provided arguments.
+You can assign a value by calling the ```promise<T>::set()``` method, which performs in-place construction of the assigned value, using the provided arguments.
 The set method will return if the assignment was succesful: if the assignment failed, the promise already holds a result.
 If the constructor fails, the promise will be assigned the exception of the constructor instead *I may want to change that...*.

 	template<typename T>
 	class promise